yellowdog/python-examples/README_CLOUDWIZARD.md

 2024-01-16 11:34:24 : Please select items (e.g.: 1,2,4-7 / *):
 ```

-Enter the numbers of the regions you'd like to enable and hit return.
-Note that only the **northeurope** region is supplied with YellowDog base VM images.

 Cloud Wizard will then proceed to create various resources for each selected Azure region, in the Azure account.
 Then, it will create a YellowDog Keyring and Credentials, and two YellowDog Compute Source templates for each selected Availability Zone, one for on-demand VMs, one for spot VMs.
 The command will also create a small selection of Compute Requirement Templates that make use of the Source Templates.
 All templates created have the prefix `cloudwizard-azure`.